 Paxton Pits Nature Reserve welcomes visitors at all times of year.

-In 2018 the Reserve was given a Green Flag Award, a scheme that sets the benchmark standard for the management of recreational outdoor spaces across the United Kingdom and around the world.
+The Reserve was given a Green Flag Award, a scheme that sets the benchmark standard for the management of recreational outdoor spaces across the United Kingdom and around the world.

 The Nature Reserve is open all day, every day and parking is free.

 The Visitor Centre is open seven days a week, 10am-4pm depending on volunteer availability.
 The toilets are open 10am-4pm every day.

 There are three guided trails around the Reserve, with maps located at key points including the car park.
 Pick up a leaflet at the Visitor Centre.
 An all-terrain mobility scooter is available to borrow from the Visitor Centre.

 Dogs are welcome, but please keep them on leads or under close control and out of the water.
 Ensure you pick up after them and dispose of the bags in the bins provided.
 Plastic bags are available from the visitor centre.

 Please be aware that the lakes and ditches may contain toxic algae.

 Visits by organised groups are very welcome.
 If you are interested in arranging a group visit, please enquire in advance to: email@example.com